Launch Recite Me assistive technology

 In the Court Building

-- You will not be waiting in the same room as the perpetrators, or ever left alone in the court building.
+• You will not be waiting in the same room as the accused parties, or ever left alone in the court building.

 What outcomes are possible at Court?
 Injunctions – An injunction is an order from a court that tells someone to either stop doing a certain thing (like playing loud music) or to do a certain thing (like tidy their gardens).
 Breaking an injunction is a serious offence that can lead to a fine or prison.
 There are two types of injunctions:

-“Without Notice” – In cases of violence or threatened violence we can obtain an emergency injunction within a day and without the perpetrator having prior knowledge or “notice”
+“Without Notice” – In cases of violence or threatened violence we can obtain an emergency injunction within a day and without the accused party having prior knowledge or “notice”

 “With Notice” – This is the most common injunction we use.
-The perpetrator will receive all the evidence and will be given “notice” of the trial so he/she can defend themselves.
+The accused party will receive all the evidence and will be given “notice” of the trial so he/she can defend themselves.
 The Injunction Order lasts for a specified time, usually 12 months.

 Power of Arrest – Sometimes, if there is a real risk of harm to neighbours the judge will attach a power of arrest to the injunction.
-This allows the police to arrest the perpetrator on “reasonable suspicion” of breaching the Order.
-The police will then deliver the perpetrator in to court the following morning.
+This allows the police to arrest the accused party on “reasonable suspicion” of breaching the Order.
+The police will then deliver the accused party in to court the following morning.
 If you have witnessed this incident, you will be required to attend in person as a witness.

 After the trial